-- Improve circulation by exercising daily, limiting salt intake, and making sure your pressure is neither too high nor too low
+- Improve circulation by exercising daily, limiting salt intake, and making sure your blood pressure is neither too high nor too low.

 Tinnitus most often occurs alongside hearing loss.
 Although one night of loud music may not result in immediate effects, it may be a sign that some damage has occurred to the nerve endings in the inner ear.
 When we "hear" a sound, the small bones in the middle ear transfer the sound vibrations to the inner ear.
 Once these vibrations move to the inner ear, they become translated into nerve impulses by the nerve endings of the hearing nerve.
 These impulses travel to the brain, which "figures out" what that sound is.
 Hearing loss, and possibly tinnitus, occurs when loud sounds and noises, typically more than 85 decibels (dB), kill these nerve endings.
 Once a nerve ending dies, a new one cannot grow back in its place; the damage is permanent.
 Hearing loss worsens as the number of nerves in the inner ear decrease.

 Protecting your hearing doesn't necessarily mean staying out of the clubs forever.
 Earplugs and/or earmuffs can protect your ears against loud noises.
-Sure, it may not seem as cool to be wearing them when you're partying, but at the end of the night (or...er, morning) you may better be able to hear compared to your friends.
+Sure, it may not seem as cool to be wearing them when you're partying, but at the end of the night (or...er, morning) your ability to hear may be better as compared to your friends.
 If you have to shout over a noise even though you are at arm's length from someone, it probably means that the noise could damage your hearing.
 If you need to guesstimate how loud 85 dB sounds like, here are some hints: the noise from lawnmower or truck traffic can put you in at a good 90 dB, while a loud concert/car horn makes a resounding 115dB.
 Can you hear me now?

 Discussing this matter with an ear specialist such as an otologist or otolaryngologist can help you with ideas about how to protect your ears and/or deal with the ringing.
-If you are a student at Columbia and would like to speak with or get a referral from a health care provider from Primary Cares Medical Services, you can make an appointment by calling x4-2284 or by logging in to Open Communicator.For more information, check out Tinnitus research and treatment, Highly sensitive hearing, and Noise in ears in the Go Ask Alice! general health archives.
+If you're a student at Columbia, you can speak with or get a referral from a health care provider at Medical Services (Morningside) or the Student Health Service (CUMC).
 You may also want to visit the websites of the American Tinnitus Association and the American Academy of Otolaryngology for more resources.